 “The filed memorandum contained redactions to avoid disclosing internal communications between the special counsel and deputy attorney general about active criminal investigations, to protect classified information, and to comply with the longstanding general policy of the department against confirming or denying information about active investigations,” Boyd continued.
 “The department recognizes the keen interest that Congress has in the special counsel’s investigation, but respectfully, we must adhere to the longstanding position of the department that congressional inquiries pertaining to ongoing criminal investigations threaten the integrity of those investigations.”

-Mr. Trump has expressed frustration recently over what he views as DOJ’s failure to turn over documents to Congress, most recently criticizing the “rigged system” in a rather tweet Wednesday morning.
+Mr. Trump has expressed frustration recently over what he views as DOJ’s failure to turn over documents to Congress, most recently criticizing the.

 “A Rigged System — They don’t want to turn over Documents to Congress.
 What are they afraid of?
 Why so much redacting?
 Why such unequal ‘justice?'”
 Mr. Trump tweeted.
 “At some point I will have no choice but to use the powers granted to the Presidency and get involved!”

-In an interview on “Fox and Friends” last week, Mr. Trump said he has avoided getting involved in the Justice Department so far, but that might not last.
+In an interview, Mr. Trump said he has avoided getting involved in the Justice Department so far, but that might not last.